 It's all about the air!

-Research the history of the EPA.
+Research the history of the EPA Environmental Protection Agency.
 When was it organized?
-What is its main purpose?
+What was its original purpose?
+WHat is its mission today?
 Write a short paper (five paragraphs) about the EPA and its initiatives.

 Help clean the air!